sunkev/moso-vue-1/README.md

 All static content like images and fonts are stored in the `~/static`-folder, as per Nuxt standard.

 \* = The only difference from a standard Nuxt installation is, that I'm using a custom router config.
-Since the standard Nuxt generation of routes doesn't allow me to name routes manually, I had to solve it this way.
+Since the standard Nuxt generation of routes doesn't allow me to name routes manually, which I need for `this.$route.name` in the toolbar, I had to solve it this way.
 That means that all pages that in a standard Nuxt install resides in `~/pages`, are now stored in `~/views`, and manually set up in `/router.js`.
 The Nuxt config is only set to generate the `/`-route, as this is needed for the index page to work.

 ### Routing
 As mentioned, all routes have to be set up manually.
 However, it's rather straight forward, and it follows [vue-router](https://router.vuejs.org/en/essentials/named-routes.html)'s scheme.
 All routes are residing in `/router.js`.
 Here's an example: